-1. How many career technical programs are offered at the A-Tech?
+1. How many career technical programs are offered at A-Tech?

-The A-Tech offers 20 two-year programs, beginning in the student’s junior year of high school.
-The Career Discovery Program is designed for students who are at least 16 years old and have not yet obtained junior status.
-Students who successfully complete the Vocational Readiness Program are eligible to apply for entry into any two-year program at the A-Tech.
+A-Tech offers 19 two-year programs, beginning in the student’s junior year of high school.
+The Career Technical Exploration Program is designed for students who are at least 16 years old and have not yet obtained junior status.
+Students who successfully complete the Career-Technical Exploration Program are eligible to apply for entry into any two-year program at the A-Tech.

-Juniors or seniors living within the following school districts; Conneaut, Edgewood, Geneva, Grand Valley, Jefferson, Lakeside, Pymatuning Valley, and Saint John.
+Juniors or seniors living within the following school districts:

-3. If I attend the A-Tech do I still have to take academic classes?
+3. If I attend A-Tech do I still have to take academic classes?

 4. Do A-Tech students receive a high school diploma?